dinerojs/dinero.js/packages/currencies/README.md

 **This package contains currency implementations for [ISO 4217](https://www.iso.org/iso-4217-currency-codes.html) currencies, as well as a set of cryptocurrencies**, for convenience.
 It also exposes a `Currency` type to help you implement your own currencies.

-This package only contains `number` implementations, not `bigint`.
-You can reuse existing implementations and adapt them in your code for `bigint` usage.
+This package only contains `number` implementations.
+You can reuse existing implementations and adapt them in your code for usage with other types, such as `bigint` or third-parties.

 ## 📦 Install